polyipseity/information/special/academia/HKUST/CIVL 1100/assignment I.2/submission.md

 Fig. 2.2

+> Take up for vertical forces, right for horizontal forces, counterclockwise for moments, and tension as positive.
+Take down for vertical forces, left for horizontal forces, clockwise for moments, and compression as negative.
+>
 > Let $L = (L_x, L_y)$ and $\tau_L$ respectively be the reaction and moment at the left hinge.
 Let $R = (R_x, R_y)$ and $\tau_R$ respectively be the reaction and moment at the right hinge.
 Let $\tau_M$ be the moment at the middle hinge.
 >
-> Now, find the vertical reactions at the left and right support by considering the whole arch as a rigid body:
+> Now, find the vertical reactions at the left and right support by considering the entire arch as a rigid body:
 >
 > $$\begin{aligned}
 > \tau_L & = -2(300\,000) - 4(200\,000) - 5(150\,000) + 8 R_y \\